 Patients often arrive with a wide range of expectations about cost, so it’s helpful to have a clear explanation ready.
 The final price for dentures depends on several key factors, including the materials used, the complexity of the case, and whether the patient needs a partial or full restoration.
 While a basic set of dentures might be more affordable upfront, high-impact acrylics represent a long-term investment in durability and comfort.
 Explaining this value proposition is key.
 You can clarify that the higher initial cost covers superior fracture resistance, a more precise fit from advanced digital workflows, and lifelike aesthetics that cheap alternatives can't match.
 The investment translates directly into fewer adjustments, better oral health, and greater patient satisfaction over time.

-Handling Insurance and Reimbursement
+A Guide to Insurance and Reimbursement

 Insurance details can be a major source of stress for patients.
 Your front office team can be a huge asset here by helping patients understand their benefits.
 Since coverage for dentures varies widely, verifying the patient’s specific plan is the first step.
 Some plans may cover a percentage of the cost, while others offer a fixed dollar amount.
 It’s good practice to provide a detailed, pre-treatment estimate that breaks down the total cost, the estimated insurance contribution, and the patient’s out-of-pocket responsibility.
 This transparency prevents surprises down the road.
 If you offer a practice savings plan, be sure to compare it against the patient's insurance plan pricing and honor whichever discount is greater to show you’re putting their best interests first.